 Today the internet is full of advice on blogging.
-You should do research, take photos, write, search for best keywords, photoshop the photos, create a call to action, let people know on social media, observe the audience behaviour, improve user experience, care about SEO… Or you can try slow blogging.
+You should do research, take photos, write, search for best keywords, photoshop the photos, create a call to action, let people know on social media, observe the audience behavior, improve user experience, care about SEO… Or you can try slow blogging.

 This all above is not blogging.
 It’s a hard work.

 I’m not following all the advice just because I wanted to blog as a free-time activity.
 For fun, not labor.